 Rich in history, the castle of Vaussieux has much to teach us about the late 18th century and important activities in the whole of the Bessin Normand.
 Two ancient strongholds existed before its construction, archaeological excavations having confirmed this.

-Several owners, with very different activities, have occupied it since its construction in 1771 by the Marquis de Héricy; from children’s summer camp, to harem for a sultan, to a rock music video shooting place, etc…
+Since its construction in 1771 by the Marquis de Héricy, it has been occupied by several owners with different activities; from a children’s vacation camp, to a sultan’s harem, to a rock music video shooting location, etc…

-Now, the new young couple, the current owners, wish to accompany the passing on of the rich history of this place and to ensure its future.
+From now on, the current owners wish to accompany the passing on of the rich history of this place and to ensure its future.

 Its French military importance

-Placed under the orders of General de Broglie, the army of infantrymen, cavalrymen and artillerymen settled on the right bank of the Seulles river, particularly on the territories of Vaux, Vaussieux, Esquay, Le Manoir, Saint Gabriel de Brécy, etc…
+Under the command of Marshal de Broglie, the infantry, the cavalry and the artillerymen settled on the right bank of the Seulles river, more particularly on the territories of Vaux, Vaussieux, Esquay, Brécy, Saint Gabriel, etc… that is to say on a distance of approximately 4,5 kilometers.

 The Château de Vaussieux, made available by its owner, the Marquis d’Héricy, became the headquarters of the camp, hence the name “Camp de Vaussieux“.